 It will cover jurisdictional thresholds, the substantive test, process, remedies, penalties, appeals as well as the author’s view on planned future reforms of the merger control regime.

-Merger control in Ireland is governed by the Competition Act 2002, which has been amended a number of times (the “Competition Act”), most significantly by the Competition and Consumer Protection Act 2014 (“2014 Act”).
-The 2014 Act substantially reformed the merger process in Ireland, introducing new jurisdictional thresholds, updating the specific regime for media mergers and establishing a new national competition authority, the Competition and Consumer Commission (“CCPC”).
+Ireland’s merger control regime has its legal basis in Part 3 of the Competition Act 2002, which has been amended a number of times (the “Competition Act”), most significantly by the Competition and Consumer Protection Act 2014 (“2014 Act”).
+The 2014 Act substantially reformed the merger process in Ireland, updating the specific regime for media mergers and establishing a new national competition authority, the Competition and Consumer Commission (“CCPC”).

-While the Irish merger control regime follows in many important respects the approach of the European Commission, there are points of divergence:
+While the Irish merger control regime follows in many important respects the approach of the EUMR, there are points of divergence:

 - Acquisitions of assets that constitute a business to which turnover can be attributed can also fall under the regime if the financial thresholds are met.
 This concept has been interpreted widely by the CCPC and includes the acquisitions of buildings that generate a rent roll.